zachchan105/tmewc/typescript/api-reference/classes/CrossChainDepositor.md

 Implementation of the cross chain depositor proxy.
-This component is used to reveal cross-chain deposits whose target chain is not the same as the L1 chain the tBTC system is deployed on.
+This component is used to reveal cross-chain deposits whose target chain is not the same as the L1 chain the tMEWC system is deployed on.

 **`See`**